SAP-samples/teched2022-DA280/README.md

 - SAP DWC tenant

 The above requirements have already been met and have been pre-created by SAP.
+Apart from that, we recommend basic proficiency with modeling and story building in SAP Analytics Cloud and basic proficiency with SAP Data Warehouse Cloud.
+However, the exercises are suitable for everyone if the materials recommended in the 'Learn More' section are considered.

 Exercise 0 explains the architecture of the exercises and provides information regarding each of the components.
 It is strongly recommended content but does not include hands-on exercises.